• Skip to Content

 Modern Languages and Literatures

 AS.210.120.
-Elementary Modern Hebrew.
-3 Credits.
+Modern Hebrew for Beginners I. 3 Credits.

 Elementary Modern Hebrew is the first exposure to the language as currently used in Israel in all its functional contexts.
 All components of the language are discussed: reading, writing, listening, and speaking.
 Simple idiomatic sentences and short texts in Hebrew are used.
 Students learn the Hebrew alphabet, words and short sentences.
 Cultural aspects of Israel will be intertwined throughout the course curriculum.